hypestyle/core/docs/index.md

 actionLink: /docs/

 features:
-  - title: Easy to Use
+  - title: 🛠 Easy to Use
     details: Create a beautiful landing page in minutes.
-  - title: Flexible
+  - title: 👏 Flexible
     details: Add sections, images and content in any order.
-  - title: Free
+  - title: ❤️ Built with Love
-    details: No credit card required, no sign up, no ads.
+    details: We care about our users.
+Help us improve HypeStyle.
 footer: MIT Licensed | Copyright © 2021
 ---